HyperviewHQ/hyperview_docs/documentation/product/rack-security/index.md

 ## Unlocking rack doors

-Administrators and Data Center Managers can remotely unlock security-enabled rack doors using the Unlock Front Door and Unlock Rear Door commands (provided control credentials have been already set on applicable rack PDUs; see {ref}`setting-control-credentials`).
+Administrators and Data Center Managers can remotely unlock security-enabled rack doors using the Unlock Front Door and Unlock Rear Door commands (provided control credentials have been already set on the applicable rack PDU or lock; see {ref}`setting-control-credentials`).
 The door unlock commands can be accessed from either of the following places.

 From the right-click menu from the security-enabled rack in the Asset Hierarchy tree: